aarcangeli/ue-web-viewer/ue-plugins/UAssetBrowseExporter/README.md

 Set the plugin path using the `UE_ADDITIONAL_PLUGIN_PATHS` environment variable:

-## Export the classes of the engine:
+## Export all the engine's classes:

 To export the layout of engine classes: